What is an Alternative Investment?

 1. Low correlation with the traditional investments

-It is extremely beneficial to potential investors because the low correlation provides opportunities for portfolio diversification.
+This may be extremely beneficial to potential investors because the low correlation provides opportunities for portfolio diversification.

 2. Hard to determine the underlying value